snadim02/snadim02.github.io/_posts/2025-08-01-projector.md

 ## The Constraints

 **Wall Space.** The only possible wall in the [living room](../2025-04-12-living-room) where a TV could go is awkwardly placed with respect to the couches *and* is the first thing you see [when you enter](../2025-11-01-entryway) (no thanks, ~~ugly black screens~~ :no_entry_sign: :tv:).
-The space above the dining-to-living room opening was just right for a drop-down projector screen, and as long as we kept cords out of sight, it could disappear when not in use. :see_no_evil:
+The space above the dining-to-living room opening was just right for a drop-down projector screen, and as long as we kept cords out of sight, it would essentially disappear when not in use.

 ![throw ratio](../assets/img/projector-floorplan.jpg){: .mx-auto.d-block :}

-**Screen ⇔ Projector Distance.** We have a vaulted, cathedral ceiling, meaning there is no flexibility in the distance the projector can be from the screen.
-Turns out getting the right [zoom and throw distance](https://www.reddit.com/r/projectors/comments/14wd4wh/can_somebody_explain_zoom_and_throw_ratio/) to accommodate this mounting restriction is not trivial... :straight_ruler: :triangular_ruler:
+**Screen ⇔ Projector Distance.** We have a vaulted, cathedral ceiling, so there is zero flexibility in the distance the projector can be from the screen.
+Turns out getting the right [zoom and throw distance](https://www.reddit.com/r/projectors/comments/14wd4wh/can_somebody_explain_zoom_and_throw_ratio/) to accommodate this mounting restriction is nontrivial... :straight_ruler: :triangular_ruler:

 ![throw ratio](../assets/img/projector5.jpg){: .mx-auto.d-block :}

-**Ambient Lighting.** The living room can be bright midday, and there are two skylights with no shades at all. :last_quarter_moon: Even though most of our watching would be at night, we needed something to work in a room with ambient light. :sunglasses: :sun_with_face:
+**Ambient Lighting.** The living room can be bright midday, and there are two skylights with no shades at all. :last_quarter_moon: Even though most of our watching would be at night, we needed something to work in a room with some light. :sunglasses: :sun_with_face:

 In the end, after consulting [Reddit](https://www.reddit.com/r/projectors/comments/1jtxebl/benq_ht2060_vs_other_4k_in_similar_price/) and [Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-cheap-projector/), we decided on a good-out-of-the-box "starter" [projector (BenQ HT2060)](https://www.amazon.com/dp/B0BWGXHVRV), [projector mount (BenQ CM00G3)](https://www.amazon.com/dp/B008CU53TI), and [screen (Elite Motorized)](https://www.amazon.com/dp/B0DGSS2WJV). :film_projector: